sticktrick3181/sticktrick3181/README.md

-- 👋 Hi, I’m @sticktrick3181
+- 👋 Hi, I’m @sticktrick3181 and my name is "ISHAAN KALIA" currently pursuing my "Btech" Degree in "Computer Science" from "NIT HAMIRPUR".
-- 👀 I’m interested in Web and Blockchain development
+- 👀 I’m interested in Web Devlopment, Cloud Computing & Blockchain DeFi.
-- 🌱 I’m currently learning Web Develoment
+- 🌱 I’m currently learning Web Develoment and Cloud Computing
-- 📫 How to reach me---(**)
+- 📫 How to reach me---
+- EMAIL - kalia.ishaan5196@gmail.com

 <!---
 sticktrick3181/sticktrick3181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.